-My daughter drew this picture of me.
-I am wearing a beanie and a jumper that my mum knitted.
+My daughter drew a picture of me wearing a beanie and the last jumper my mum knitted for me.

 My mum now has arthritis and no longer knits, so this last jumper is extra precious to me.

 I have knitted dozens of jumpers and socks over the years.
 I now love to knit rugs.
 I knitted the rug on my bed; forty nine squares that keep me warm and cosy every night.

 Knitting is how I practice mindfulness.
 It is rhythmic and calming.

 Knitting brings out my creativity, I love to experiment with colour and textures.

 I walked the Overland Track in Tasmania last year and when I came home, I knitted a rug inspired by the colours in the landscape.